 The Peak: If there is only one thing you have time for in Hong Kong, go to The Peak.
 If you have many things on your schedule, still go to The Peak.
 The highest point on Hong Kong Island, this has been the city’s most exclusive neighborhood.
 The view is what makes The Peak one of the most popular attractions in Hong Kong.
 By day, your eye stretches across sparkling skyscrapers and Victoria Harbour all the way to the green hills of the New Territories.
 In the early evening, this panorama melts into pink and orange before reincarnating as a dazzling galaxy of light, shimmering beneath you.
 And if you listen carefully enough, you can hear Asia’s world city humming below.

 The anvil-shaped Peak Tower has a large viewing platform called Sky Terrace 428, in addition to dining and retail outlets.
 Nearby, The Peak Galleria has a free-entry observation deck, as well as shopping and dining options.
 More Head to Lugard Road Lookout and Lions Point View Pavilion for more stunning views.
-For leisurely unfolding vistas, take the 3.5-kilometre Peak Circle Walk.
+For leisurely unfolding vistas, take the 3.5-kilometer Peak Circle Walk.

 The Peak Tram